Exercising at Home: 8 Tips for Staying Motivated

 5. Focus on Your Goals

+While it’s hard to start exercising while working from home, it’s important to remind yourself of the benefits.
 How will daily exercise improve your quality of life?
 Make a list of things you hope to gain or accomplish through daily exercise.
 You may want to improve your stamina so you can play with your grandchildren.
 Maybe you’d like to go on holiday and walk around a historic city.
 Perhaps you simply want to live a more energetic lifestyle.

 6. Talk With Your Healthcare Provider